Pepijn98/newtab/README.md

 - ?
 Change scale when hovering over a bookmark

 ## About
+2.0 is still a WIP, only previous versions are currently available to download. \
 A simplistic new tab page with my most used bookmarks. \
 Feel free to clone, fork and modify however you want.